Victoria Harbour Medical Centre is an approved COVID-19 general practice vaccination clinic.

-Based on Department of Health advice Victoria Harbour Medical Centre will now only be accepting appointments for Phase 1b eligible individuals who are > 50 years old.
+Based on Department of Health advice Victoria Harbour Medical Centre will now only be accepting appointments for Phase 1a, Phase 1b and Phase 2a eligible individuals who are > 50 years old.

 The individual benefit-to-risk balance of vaccination with the COVID-19 AstraZeneca vaccine varies with age.
 The COVID-19 AstraZeneca vaccine remains safe to be given to people > 50 years old and remains highly effective at preventing death and severe illness among people who have contracted COVID-19.

-If you are Phase 1b eligible and < 50 years old we recommend you FIRST book an appointment with one of our GPs to discuss your options for COVID-19 vaccination.
+If you eligible and < 50 years old we recommend you FIRST book an appointment with one of our GPs to discuss your options for COVID-19 vaccination.
 In some situations people < 50 years old might be recommended to receive the COVID-19 AstraZeneca vaccine.

 Click here to use the COVID-19 vaccine eligibility checker to see in which phase you will be eligible to receive a COVID-19 vaccine.

 The COVID-19 vaccine is being made available in Australia in phases.
 These phases have been identified using public health, medical and epidemiological evidence.
 This mean different groups of people will get the COVID-19 vaccine at different times.
 The groups are Phase 1a, Phase 1b, Phase 2a, Phase 2b and Phase 3.
 You may need to provide evidence of eligibility to your vaccination provider before you can receive a COVID-19 vaccine.

 - Adults aged > 50 years old.